adr-1an/dbox/README.md

 5. `./dbox init` — initialize the database and `.env` file
 6. `./dbox clean` — remove migration records in the DB with no matching folder
 7. `./dbox refresh` — roll back everything and run all migrations from scratch
+8. `./dbox status` - view the status of all migrations

 ---